Geosearchef/qirella/README.md

 Just access the WebApp using any (modern) web browser on e.g. [https://qirella.geosearchef.de](https://qirella.geosearchef.de).

 ### Prebuilt release
-Download a prebuilt release containing the JS code and required resources from the releases page of this repository, then just open `index.html` with the browser of your choice.
+Download a prebuilt release containing the JS code and required resources from the releases page of this repository, then just open `index.html` with a browser of your choice.

 ### Using IntelliJ IDEA
 The easiest way to build and run the project is using the IntelliJ IDE.
 Just clone and import the project using Gradle as Kotlin/JS for browser (Frontend Application).